In-grid-collective/servPubWiki/03-Analog Interlude.md

 Note: during a working session we've noted the fine line between transparency and surveillance, however, we should probably also add the need for accountability to these concerns and discuss how we can approach and support each others mistakes when things go wrong.

-Note 2: no matter what user and access structure we choose, we should discuss how to communicate between sysadmins and how to handover work, etc. IMO in-grid is great at this.
+Note 2: no matter what user and access structure we choose, we should discuss how to communicate between sysadmins and how to handover work, etc.

 Luke and Mara both shared examples from their own experience and collective work with Systerserver and Varia.
 Both collectives made different user accounts for each person who needed access but not everyone needed sudo access.
 For Jean, we made users for everyone who needed access and we made everyone a sudo user.

 Reference for how to create users and make them sudo can be found here (link to systerservers steps) **<<<<<<<<<MAYBE JUST add these steps in as well? have you got the link?**
 ## Names